Distributed Empirical Risk Minimization With Differential Privacy: Experiments

 \subsection{Setup}

-We use the benchmark datasets \emph{rcv1} \cite{lewis2004rcv1} and \emph{epsilon} \cite{sonnenburg2006large} in the experiments.
+We use the benchmark datasets \emph{epsilon} \cite{sonnenburg2006large} and \emph{rcv1} \cite{lewis2004rcv1} in the experiments.
 Some information about the datasets is given in Table \ref{tab:dataset}.
 We randomly assign the data samples evenly among the $n=20$ working nodes.
 The working nodes aim to solve the following regularized SVM problem:

 where